jsicree/mymark/README.md

 1. Show how to develop a simple web application using software architecture best practices.
 Technically, the project will be based on Java, Spring and other technologies.
 2. Enable the creation of a DevOps pipeline that will be used to deploy the application to multiple environments on AWS.
-3. Demonstrate how to take a monolithic application and transform it to a microservices architecture.
+3. Demonstrate how to take a monolithic application and transform it into a microservices architecture.
 4. Tinker with new tools and technologies.

 ### About MyMark

 MyMark is (or currently, will be) an online marketplace that will allow customers to purchase products online.

-### NOTE
+### A Programming Note...

 The initial iterations of MyMark will be as a REST API.
 A web front end will be added later.